RandomVoid/AuthMonitor/README.md

 auth    optional                        pam_cap.so
 # end of pam-auth-update config
 ```

-This may looks complicated but you have to do only two changes in this file.
-First change, following line:
+This may look complicated, but you have to do only two changes in this file.
+First change, the following line:

 ```
 auth    [success=1 default=ignore]      pam_unix.so nullok_secure
 ```

 must be changed to:

 ```
 auth    [success=2 default=ignore]      pam_unix.so nullok_secure
 auth    optional                        pam_exec.so /usr/local/bin/auth-monitor.sh fail
 ```

-This will allow to execute the script on failed login attempt.
-Second change is adding following line:
+This will allow execution of the script on a failed login attempt.
+Second change is adding the following line:

 ```
 auth    optional                        pam_exec.so /usr/local/bin/auth-monitor.sh success
 ```

-This instruction will execute script on login success.
+This instruction will execute the script on login success.

 ## Configuration

 Configuration options are in file `/etc/default/auth-monitor`.

 ```
 # Maximum number of login attempts before your computer will be powered off.
 # Default: 3